-This open studio course in storyboarding for animation can substitute or remediate for ANIM 121, Storyboarding.
-Emphasis is on visual storytelling, story structure, character development, cinematic language, and drawing techniques used in storyboarding.
+This is a studio course in storyboarding for animation with emphases on visual storytelling, story structure, character development, cinematic language, and drawing techniques used in storyboarding.
+Students will also assemble their Progress Portfolio as part of the course requirements.
 Studio.
-Prerequisite: Consent of instructor or department chair.
+Prerequisite: None.